 - Brakes: Your safety is the most important thing to consider while riding a two wheeler.
 Thus the quality of the breaks cannot be anything but the best.
 Wet roads are a dangerous thing.
 It is difficult enough to control your bike on a wet road, not having Grade a brakes could be fatal.
 Especially since you cannot brake hard or suddenly on wet roads, it is all the more important to keep your brakes in great condition.
 Always, and particularly in the wet season, make it a point to get your disks, inside of your drum brakes and liners cleaned.
 Further, make sure that the break oil is sufficient.
 For bikes with drum brakes, make sure it is cleaned from the inside and make sure that the brake shoes/pads are in good condition.
 If you have disc brakes, check the discs for damage.

-- Tyres: One of the most important things to take care of while using your two wheeler in the monsoon is your tyres.
+- Tyres: One of the most important things to take care of while is your tyres.
 Never ride in the rains with worn out tyres.
 The treads of the tyres provide grip by dispersing standing water.
 Your tyre should have deep treads, not only in the center but also on the sides.
 Use a one rupee coin to test the depth of the groves.
 Insert the coin into the groove and make sure that a minimum of 2-3mm depth is in the grove.
 If below that, you should consider changing the tyre.
 Anything below that, and you should consider changing tyres.
 Tyre pressure can also make a huge difference in the grip you get.
 Ideally you should set your tyre pressure a couple of psi below the levels required in the dry.
 Check for tyre pressure regularly to ensure it is at optimal levels.

 Since heat expands in the heat, tyre pressure in the summer are usually on the lower side.
 This means that in the monsoon, since the air is colder, it contracts and the tyre pressure falls.
 Thus make sure that the tyre pressure is at optimum in the monsoon, but is also not overfilled.